Timothy C. Hain, MD.• Page last modified: November 14, 2022

 The incontinence in NPH is attributed to a combination of several factors (Sakakibara, et al. 2008)

 The most practical test for diagnosis, in the authors opinion, is the "tap" test.
 This entails removal of CSF through a therapeutic lumbar puncture (Wikkelso, Andersson et al. 1982).
 This can be combined with checking for chronic infections, as well measurement of gait and postural stability as well as cognitive function (Williams et al, 2008; Ravdin et al, 2008).
 An improvement in postural stability the following day, after removal of CSF, is diagnostic of NPH.
 In our clinical practice, we use computerized posturography as our main outcome measure -- obviously this emphasizes the effect on gait.
 Some authors use a more rapid gait as an indicator of response (Bottcher et al, 2016).
 These authors have also reported that an improvement in the oVEMP test is also an indicator of response.
 We find this difficult to follow.

 A more difficult test than the "tap" test is continuous lumbar drainage (Panagiotopoulos, Konstantinou et al. 2005).
 Again gait and cognitive function are assessed post lumbar drainage.
 This test is likely more accurate, but require an inpatient admission to a specialized unit, and also has more risks.
 We are frankly dubious that this very expensive process is warranted.

 In persons with the picture of BIH, lumbar puncture shows increased CSF pressure with normal cells and protein.
 MRI or CT scan generally shows normal sized ventricles.
-Pulsitile tinnitus should be reduced or eliminated by pressure over the jugular vein.
+Pulsatile tinnitus should be reduced or eliminated by pressure over the jugular vein.